 dplyr packages (you might need to install them first).

-library(readr) library(dplyr) # or library(tidyverse) # installs both programs and many others including ggplot2
+library(readr) library(dplyr) # or library(tidyverse) # load both packages and many others including ggplot2

 dplyr functions will work on both types of data frames.
 It is also easy to convert back and forth between the two types of data frame.

-mydata <- as_tibble(mydata) # convert base R data frame to tibble type mydata <- as.data.frame(mydata) # do the reverse
+mydata <- as_tibble(mydata) # convert data frame to tibble type mydata <- as.data.frame(mydata, stringsAsFactors = FALSE) # do the reverse